My Favorite Grief Books:

 A most useful homage and tool kit for the journey after the pursuit of parenthood.
 From grief to self-care and beyond, this expansive yet equally sensitive resource provides ideas on how to cope with and traverse all we encounter in the transition from infertility or expected parenthood to non parenthood.

 Eloquently written.
 An empowering and validating read for anyone coming out of trying to conceive without a child and heading towards or already on planet “save yourself”.
 One of many standouts is Ms. Materfield’s detailing of the stops and starts along her path to finally ceasing her pursuit of parenthood.
 An important sharing of a process that is typically perceived as linear but is often anything but.
-Also important in a world where so many paths to parenthood, such as IVF, are trumpeted, but in reality not feasible for most.
+Also much needed in a world where so many paths to parenthood, such as IVF, are trumpeted, but in reality not feasible for most.

 An entirely unmasked and poignant account of one woman’s journey through multiple failed fertility treatments and the disintegration of her relationship with her partner.
 The fertility industry gets called out.
 The dark and helpless rock in a hard place states the infertility journey takes us on is captured with truth both raw and gutsy.